 - Hearing exams

 Treatment will depend on your

 child’s symptoms, age, and general health.
 It will also depend on how severe the

 condition is.
-In general, treatment is not recommended for healthy newborns with no
+Treatment is not always recommended for healthy newborns with no symptoms.

 - Swelling of the lungs

 - Eye problems that may lead to vision

 - Feeding problems